onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 }
 ```

-Finally, let's call our new builtin from `MathIs42`:
+Finally, let’s call our new builtin from `MathIs42`:

 ```C++
 TF_BUILTIN(MathIs42, MathBuiltinsAssembler) {